Thank you for choosing Night Owl Security Products!

 NOTE: For best results, use the included Night Owl accessories.
 Third party accessories may not work properly.

-2. VGA Output – VGA output allows for a video connection.
+4. VGA Output – Allows for a video connection.
 If the TV/Monitor does not have an HDMI input but does have a VGA input, connect the VGA cable from the VGA output port on the NVR to the VGA input port on your TV/Monitor.
 (VGA cable not included)

-5. USB Ports – USB ports allow for the connections of a USB mouse and/or a USB flash drive.
-You will connect the included USB mouse to assist you in navigating the NVRs menu interface.
-You will connect a USB flash drive to download video files from the NVR and save them to your USB flash drive.
+7. USB Ports – Allow for the connection of a USB mouse and/or a USB flash drive.
+Connect the included USB mouse to assist you in navigating the NVR’s menu interface.
+You can use a USB flash drive to download video files from the NVR for long term storage or sharing.

 NOTE: Connect all cameras locally before final placement to ensure that all components function properly.

 Double-click the left button on any camera view in split-screen mode to bring it to full screen display.
 Double-click again to return to split-screen mode.
 Right-click to show the Right-Click Menu at the bottom of the screen.
 Left-clicking hides the Right-Click Menu.